emboiko/CopyTo-MoveTo/readme.md

 ---

-**Now featuring IPC:** CopyTo-MoveTo should only allow one copy of itself to exist at a time.
+- **Now featuring IPC:** CopyTo-MoveTo should only allow one copy of itself to exist at a time.
 Additional instances will pass their arguments to the main process, where they flow into the GUI

+- A `settings.json` will be created in %APPDATA/CopyTo-MoveTo when the program exits for the first time.

-Installation wizard & regkeys automation made with [Inno Setup](https://jrsoftware.org/isinfo.php) (Not working all the way yet)
+- Installation wizard & regkeys automation made with [Inno Setup](https://jrsoftware.org/isinfo.php)